att/netarbiter/sds/openstack-helm-ceph-resiliency-test/README.rst

 Mission
 -------

-The goal of resiliency tests for OpenStack-Helm/Ceph is to provide the symptoms and solutions for the problems that happen due to software and/or hardward failures.
+The goal of resiliency tests for `OpenStack-Helm/Ceph <https://github.com/openstack/openstack-helm/tree/master/ceph>`_ is to provide the symptoms and solutions for the problems that happen due to software and/or hardward failures.
 Our resiliency test is of a limited scope to Ceph among various OpenStack-Helm compoments.

+* Note:
+   - We assume that you are knowledgeable about `Ceph <http://docs.ceph.com/docs/master/>`_ and `Kubernetes <https://kubernetes.io/docs/concepts/>`_.
+   - Our focus lies on resiliency for various failure scenarioes but not on performance or stress testing.

 Communication
 -------------